-Neither party shall be in breach of this Contract nor liable for delay in performing, or failure to perform, any of its obligations under this Contract if such delay or failure result from a Force Majeure Event.
-If the period of delay or non-performance continues for 5, the party not affected may terminate this Contract by giving 10 Business Days written notice to the affected party.
+Neither party shall be in breach of this Contract nor liable for delay in performing, or failure to perform, any of its obligations under this Contract if such delay or failure result from a events, circumstances or causes beyond its reasonable control.
+In such circumstances the affected party shall be entitled to a reasonable extension of the time for performing such obligations.
+If the period of delay or non-performance continues for 2 months, the party not affected may terminate this Contract by giving 10 Business Days written notice to the affected party.

 12.1 Assignment and other dealings.